 Terry Johnson is a Shareholder and Chair of the firm’s Professional Liability Section.
 Terry has tried hundreds of cases to a verdict in matters ranging from complex legal malpractice cases to major construction defect disputes to major personal injury actions.

-He is recognized in The Best Lawyers in America® in Bet-The-Company Litigation, Commercial Litigation and Personal Injury Litigation.
-In 2015 he was recognized as Best Lawyer’s “Lawyer of the Year” in Personal Injury Litigation - Defendants.
-He is recognized by Wisconsin Super Lawyers® as one of the Top 50 Attorneys in Wisconsin.
+He is recognized by The Best Lawyers in America® as “Lawyer of the Year” for Personal Injury Litigation - Defendants (2019, 2015, 2012).
+He is listed in The Best Lawyers in America® in Bet-The-Company Litigation, Commercial Litigation and Personal Injury Litigation - Defendants.
+He is recognized by Wisconsin Super Lawyers® as one of the Top 25 Attorneys in Milwaukee and as one of the Top 50 Attorneys in Wisconsin.

 Terry is a member of the OLR Procedure Review Committee, the Wisconsin Defense Counsel, the American Board of Trial Advocates and the State Bar of Wisconsin.